qosf/qosf.org/qosf.org/wittek_prize.md

 The Wittek Quantum Prize is going to be awarded annually.
 If your nominee did not make the selection this year, please consider nominating them again for next year's edition.

 ### When do nominations close?
-Nominations will be accepted until midnight of Nov 30th, 2020.
+Nominations will be accepted until midnight of Nov 30th, 2020, [anywhere on Earth (UTC-12)](https://datetime360.com/timezone-aoe/).